 Engineering is the blended application of science and maths to design and build machines and structures.
-Engineering is considered one of the most prestigious fields throughout the world, and especially in India.
+Engineering is considered one of the most prestigious fields in the world, especially in India.
 But with its popularity, comes the potential of being extremely difficult.
 It is considered one of the toughest fields in education and when you dive deep into the multiple engineering branches, the difficulty only increases.
 However, it is tough, but not impossible!
 If you have the passion to put in your best efforts, you can reap the best rewards!
 This blog shines some light on the toughest Engineering branches in the world.

 This Blog Includes: